reshinto/reshinto.github.io/docs/interviewPrep/system_design/storage/databases/12RelationalDatabases/readme.md

 ### Non-Relational Database

-- in contrast with relational database (SQL databases), it is a type of databse that is free of imposed, tabular-like structure
+- in contrast with relational database (SQL databases), it is a type of database that is free of imposed, tabular-like structure
 - non-relational databases are often referred to as NoSQL databases
 - 1 example is [Google Cloud Datastore](https://cloud.google.com/datastore)
   - this only had `Eventual Consistency`